I received GREAT responses to my blog about breast cancer, “Mutilate My Body? Not Intentionally!”

 That’s a sobering dose of insight from someone working the front line on cancer.

 In my heart, I do NOT believe surgeons and radiologists are scamming people.
 I think they are just doing the job they’ve been taught, and they may not have questioned it.

 We all have the right to question the things that are happening around us.
 At the very least it inspires conversation, and at it’s best it can lead to greater understanding and improvements for our society as a whole.

-For the women (and men) that have had mammograms, breast cancer and surgery, I do believe they made the BEST choices for the sake of their health with the knowledge and guidance they had available to them.
+For the women (and men) that have had mammograms, breast cancer, and surgery, I do believe they made the BEST choices for the sake of their health with the knowledge and guidance they had available to them at that time.

 I also believe it’s time we make a wider variety of healing information available to the masses so they can make other choices.